When a 1,000-year storm hit Nashville, a writer with muscular dystrophy learned the truth of the adage ‘it’s all about neighbors helping neighbors’

 Gaylord’s Opryland Hotel & Resort reopened in November and rehired 80 percent of their original employees, along with another 1,700 new hires.

-When I wrote about disaster prep for Quest in 2007 ("Shelter in a Storm"), I interviewed the interim director of Nashville’s Office of Emergency Management, who said that in the event of a major disaster, an informational hotline would be provided, schools and churches would be used as shelters, but “it’s really all about neighborhoods looking out for neighbors.”
+When I wrote about disaster prep for Quest in 2007, I interviewed the interim director of Nashville’s Office of Emergency Management, who said that in the event of a major disaster, an informational hotline would be provided, schools and churches would be used as shelters, but “it’s really all about neighborhoods looking out for neighbors.”
 That reality is no doubt why the death count was not higher.

 It’s still true that it’s best to be prepared rather than be put in a position where you rely on others for your safety, to heed the advice of officials and to leave before roads become unsafe for travel.